 What does a prolapsed disc cause?

-Most attacks of sciatica settle themselves after a few weeks and will not require any surgery.
+Most attacks of sciatica settle themselves after a few weeks, approx. 6-12 weeks, and will not require any surgery.
 The non-surgical option for treatment is to allow the body’s natural healing process to relieve the symptoms as slipped discs can resolve themselves with time relieving the pressure on the nerve.
+6 out of 10 patients will feel better in 6 weeks, with 7-8 out of 10 patients better at 3 months.
 This can be helped by treatment from a physiotherapist, taking painkillers and keeping yourself active.
 In some cases osteopathic treatment or an epidural injection may also help.

 If the pain does not settle spontaneously and persists with a degree of severity then surgery can be considered.
-Surgery allows considerable relief of pain and symptoms in 80 - 90% of cases.
+The decision to proceed with surgery takes into consideration balancing the risks of surgery together with how the pain is affecting the person.
+Surgery allows considerable relief of pain and symptoms in 80 -90% of cases.
 It will, however, only relieve the leg pain and any backache will often remain.
 Surgery also allows the relief of symptoms earlier than if you wait for a natural recovery.

 What does surgery involve?

 A microdiscectomy procedure allows the part of the disc, which is causing the pressure on the nerve, to be removed with minimal disturbance of bone and tissue.
-This is achieved with a microscopic surgical technique.
+This is achieved with a microscopic surgical technique and only the piece of disc causing the pressure is removed rather than the whole disc.

 Microdiscectomy involves having a small incision on the lower back whilst under general anaesthetic (You are fully asleep).
 A microscope is used for the surgery to give a better picture of the tissues and to minimise the disturbance to the surrounding structures, improving the accuracy.
 The disc is approached from behind and the fragment that is pressing on the nerve is removed, the complete disc is not excised.